 “I really do owe everything to Carnegie Mellon University,” remarked Ted Danson on the School of Drama’s collaborative culture that promotes both creativity and intellectual curiosity.
 “It set the tone for my life.
 I love the process, and I learned to love the process here.”

 Recent graduates who have become significant contributors to the national and international arts scenes include: Kyle Beltram, Christian Borle, Matt Bomer, Kristen Merlino, Noah Mitz, Tami Dixon, Josh Gad, Ian Harding, Hunter Herdlicka, Megan Hilty, Joe Manganiello, Marc Masterson, Patina Miller, Rory O'Malley, Cote De Pablo, Billy Porter, Zachary Quinto, Pablo Schreiber, Leigh Silverman, Scott Story and Daniella Topol.

-Young artists are challenged daily in a school committed to ongoing progressive engagement with all forms of theatre.
+Young artists are challenged daily in a school committed to ongoing progressive engagement with all forms of theater.
 The program aims to inspire students to create signature work in their chosen discipline and to celebrate unique voices from diverse cultures.
-The school also fosters curiosity about the fusion between other art forms and progressive theatre practice, including exploring the storytelling and entertainment potential of new technologies.
+The school also fosters curiosity about the fusion between other art forms and progressive theater practice, including exploring the storytelling and entertainment potential of new technologies.

-Theatre making is a highly collaborative art form and Carnegie Mellon University is a highly collaborative campus.
-School of Drama students are taught how to bring their creative skills to theatre, film and television as well as how to work with visual artists, musicians, engineers, robot developers, business school students and arts managers.
+Theater making is a highly collaborative art form and Carnegie Mellon University is a highly collaborative campus.
+School of Drama students are taught how to bring their creative skills to theater, film and television as well as how to work with visual artists, musicians, engineers, robot developers, business school students and arts managers.